astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 When writing DAGs intended for Astro Deployments, use the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) for containerized local development.
 The Astro CLI is an open-source interface you can use to:

-- Test Airflow DAGs locally
+- Test Airflow DAGs locally.
-- Deploy code to Astro
+- Deploy code to Astro.
 - Automate key actions as part of a CI/CD process.

 To get the most out of the Astro CLI: